Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Business practices and customs in Panama are a unique blend of North American methods and traditional Latin style.
 Foreign corporations operating in Panama are essential in shaping the style and manner of doing business.
 In general, there are no significant differences in conducting business in Panama compared to the United States.
 Formal business attire is typical for the financial sector, high-level government meetings, and some social business meetings.
 In most instances, business casual attire is acceptable (jacket and no tie or shirt and tie no jacket, but the first is most common).
 Exchange of gifts is proper during trade missions, special events, and high-level visits.
 The use of business cards is widespread as is communication by WhatsApp.

-Due to the COVID-19 pandemic, there is the mandatory use of masks in public, curfews, a limit on the number of people in a gathering, and several other restrictions.
+Due to the COVID-19 pandemic, there is the mandatory use of masks at indoor spaces.
 Visit the Embassy’s website for the latest COVID-19 alerts.

 For Panama- specific information visit; https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Panama.html